katemcg93/PANDS/README.md

 # Week 2 Labs <br/>
 ## Description <br/>
-All lab work from file, and BMI calculator <br/>
+All lab work from file and BMI calculator <br/>
 ## References <br/>
 The resources I consulted for the BMI calcluator are as follows: <br/>
   - https://stackoverflow.com/questions/12140185/using-in-range-in-an-if-else-statment <br/>